Joanne and Kristy arrived at the Chu resident around 7:30 P.M. Jacky came out front to greet them.

 “You’re rarely around.
 It might not be good if you want to start a family.”

 Joanne turned sideways to lean more comfortably into Jacky.

 “Are you sure you don’t want to head home and sleep instead of sticking around here?”
 Jacky asked Joanne, sounding more concerned than before.

 “I’ll be fine in a bit,” Joanne reassured him.

 That comment got him a poke on his right side.

-“That doesn’t make you right,” Jacky says, laughing.
-After that, he turns to Kristy again.
+“That doesn’t make you right,” Jacky said, laughing.
+After that, he turned to Kristy again.
 “I’ll think about it one day.”